-The movement to well-behaved fault-tolerant UDP-based protocols is a significant area of exploration for the future development of effective remote visualization tools.
+The movement to well-behaved fault-tolerant UDP-based protocols is a significant area of exploration for the future development of effective Grid-enabled visualization tools and distributed visualization component architectures.
 Such aggressive methods are necessary to overcome the limitations of the aging TCP protocol for high throughput applications on high speed Wide Area Networks.
-The technique we have described has been used to obtain better than 300% improvement in I/O efficiency over the best available tuned, multi-streaming TCP methods.
+Use of such techniques have produced a 300% improvement in I/O efficiency over the best available tuned, multi-streaming TCP methods.
 While packet delivery is not guaranteed, the results are comparable to other lossy data reduction techniques commonly employed in visualization.
-Ultimately, visualization researchers must re-evaluate exclusive reliance on TCP-based reliable transport for distributed visualization applications because it is greatly impeding our ability to exploit networking resources.
+In addition, connectionless methods offer much lower latency and better responsiveness than TCP streams under the same conditions.
+Ultimately, the architects of the Grid must re-evaluate exclusive reliance on TCP-based reliable transport for distributed interactive applications like visualization because it is greatly impeding our ability to exploit high performance network-interconnected resources on the Grid.